roridev/next/sisbasekt.md

 Extension writers should only import what they need.
 E.g. If they already have their own solutions for command handling there would be no need to use `sisbase-commands`.

-- Abstraction

-The end goal is to abstract away as much as possible from the bot creation process.
-In the most ideal scenario, an extension shouldn't care what discord library is used on the backend.

 - Backend Agnostic

 In order to explain why this is a goal, a bit of history is required.